 The jobs report as instruction manual for jobseekers

-Applicants wait in line to meet potential employers at the Diversity Job Fair on Dec.
-6, 2012 in Manhattan, New York City.
+Applicants wait in line to meet potential employers at the Diversity Job Fair in Manhattan, New York City.

 The U.S. Labor Department issued a surprisingly good jobs report this morning.
 The headline numbers for November: 146,000 new jobs; the unemployment falling by 0.2 percent, to 7.7 percent.
 Both were better than economists expected.
 Also, contrary to widely held expectations, the U.S. job market seemed to shrug off both Superstorm Sandy’s disruptive impact, and ignore the so-called fiscal cliff.